maeumum/maeumum.github.io/content/authors/admin/_index.md

 ---

 I am a student majoring in computer science at Jeonbuk National University.
 I am studying various fields to find my interest.
 I like to take a walk and my favorite food is hamburger!
+My phone number is +82-10-9108-8365.
+If you want to contact me, call this number